-Instructor: Gregg Waterman, 176 Boivin Hall, 885-1324, gregg.waterman@oit.edu
+Instructor: Gregg Waterman, 192 Boivin Hall, 885-1324, gregg.waterman@oit.edu

 Web Page: http://math.oit.edu/~watermang/ There is a link there to a page for our class.
 (Doing a search for waterman oit will find you the web page as well.)
-At the web page you can find the syllabus and a daily schedule with reading, assignments, and links to the lecture notes from each day.
+At the web page you can find the syllabus, links to chapters of the textbook, and a daily schedule with reading, assignments, and links to the lecture notes from each day.

-Office Hours: 11-11:50 MTWF.
+Office Hours: 10-11:30 MTWF.
 You are also welcome to drop in any time to see if I am around - if I am I can usually take some time to help you.
 I can also make appointments for other times.